What cars are ULEZ compliant?

 How long will diesel cars be ULEZ compliant?

-Like petrol vehicles, most newer diesel vehicles are ULEZ exempt.
+Like petrol vehicles, most newer diesel vehicles are ULEZ-compliant.

 The majority of diesel cars registered after September 2015 meet Euro 6 standards – and therefore, also meet the current ULEZ emissions standards, though some earlier models do too.

-The Euro 6 standards were introduced in 1993 and are the European emissions standards brought in to reduce the amount of pollution generated by cars.
-Specifically, Euro 6 standards target nitrogen oxide (NOx), carbon monoxide (CO), hydrocarbons (THC and NMHC) and particulate matter (PM).
+The Euro standards framework was introduced in 1993 to reduce the amount of pollution generated by cars.
+Specifically, Euro 6 standards measure and cap the levels of nitrogen oxide (NOx), carbon monoxide (CO), hydrocarbons (THC and NMHC) and particulate matter (PM).

-London’s ULEZ first began operating in April 2019 and imposes a compulsory charge of £12.50 for the majority of pre-September 2015 diesel vehicles entering the city with a view to deterring their use and reducing air pollution.
+London’s ULEZ first began operating in April 2019 and imposes a compulsory charge of £12.50 for non-compliant petrol and diesel vehicles entering the city with a view to deterring their use and reducing air pollution.

 Sell your car with Motorway